Gaurav More: Early life

 Gaurav More was born in the slums of Filterpada, Powai, Mumbai.
-He is Buddhist.
+He is a Buddhist.
 Gaurav More shared that he faced financial struggles early in his career, living in challenging conditions across several areas including Ulhasnagar, Vithalwadi, Kalyan, and Bhandup.
 Eventually settling in Filterpada, he recalled the difficulty of managing water seepage during monsoons, which required constant effort from the family.

 Career

 Along with attending one-act festivals, he studied at S. K. Somaiya College, Ambedkar College in Mumbai and finally CKT College Panvel.
 In addition, he was performing in the drama "Jalu Bai Halu" as an actor Ananda Karekar's stand-in.
 Gaurav began contributing to Prasad Khandekar's one-act play "Padadyaaad" when he was working on this drama, for which he was acknowledged.
 As a result of their bonding, Gaurav began performing in plays and sketches that Prasad Khandekar wrote.

 He made his television debut in 2010 with the serial Maziya Priyala Preet Kalena, and Maharashtrachi Hasyajatra helped him gain notoriety.
 From 2015 to 2020, he acted as a supporting actor in many films including Balkadu (2015), 2018's Gavthi, Sanju, Mauli, 2019's Sarva Line Vyasta Ahet, The Zoya Factor, Vicky Velingkar and 2020's Kaamyaab.
 He also appeared in television programmes such as Hasyasamrat and The Great Indian Laughter Challenge.

 He made an appearance in Hawa Hawai in 2022 alongside Siddhartha Jadhav.
 In 2023, he featured in Ankush, Boyz 4, and Salman Society.
 In 2024, the comedy horror Alyad Palyad, directed by Pritam SK Patil, was led by Gaurav More, and supported by Saksham Kulkarni, Sandeep Pathak, Anushka Pimputkar, Bhagyam Jain, and Suresh Vishwakarma.

 His first release in 2025 was Sangee, along with the actors Sharib Hashmi, Vidya Malvade, Sanjay Bishnoi.
-He will be next portrays in Jay Bhim Panther and Mahaparinirvan.
+The same year he appeared in Jay Bhim Panther and he will next portray in Mahaparinirvan.